ZuBsPaCe/unity-smooth-movement-test/README.md

 &rightarrow; [Linux Release](https://www.zubspace.com/user/tools/smooth-movement-test/smooth-movement-test-linux.zip) (Download, 18MB)

+Hint: The performance of the WebGL Release depends on your hardware and browser.
+If your running in performance issues, try a desktop release.

 ### How to use

 Add multiple lanes, set different lane settings and compare the results.
 Increase the ball count, enable the hinge joint option and try to find the settings which look best to you.